US Court of Appeals for the Third Circuit issued a Precedential Decision for In re Hackler

 The Hackler decision addressed the preference issue, which appears in 11 U.S.C. §547(b), and ruled that on the facts presented the tax foreclosure was preferential and avoidable.
 Len Walczyk was counsel for the Debtors and Appellees.

-Attachment: Hackler Decision
+Document: Hackler Decision